If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 6. Damaged PUL/TPU

-If you just switched to cloth diapers, then it is also a reasonable explanation for overnight diaper leaks.
+If you just switched to cloth diapers, then it is also a reasonable explanation for nighttime diaper leaks.

 If your baby leaks through their cloth diapers, this means that the PUL (Polyurethane Laminate)/TPU (Thermoplastic Polyurethane) may be damaged.